YGDragon/webstore-config-server/README.md

-# webstore-config-server
-Сonfiguration of a distributed application "Web store"
+Сonfiguration of a distributed application "Web store of products"